ofa-toolkits/cam/index.md

 Next, reach out to your community.
 You can find them by:

-* Posting your event on [OFA's website](https://my.ofa.us/page/event/create).
+* Posting your event on [OFA's website](https://actionnetwork.org/event_campaigns/ofa-local-events?zipcode=60640&country=US).
 If you don’t have an account, click on the "Sign In" tab in the top right corner.

-    1. Enter the zip code where the event will take place

-        1. *Note: if you are hosting at a private residence and prefer not to share the address publicly, just write "Address provided upon RSVP" in the street address field.
-Be sure to follow up with everyone who has RSVP’d to make sure they know where to go.*

-    2. Event type: Action Planning Session
+    1. Click on the “Host an Event” event button on the right hand side of the screen

+    2. Enter the title, date/time, and location of your event
-    3. Event title: [INSERT A SHORT BUT DESCRIPTIVE TITLE]

-        2. EX: Join us for a community action meeting
+        1. For the event title INSERT A SHORT BUT DESCRIPTIVE TITLE.
+EXAMPLE: Join us for a community action meeting

-    4. Event description: (suggested language below)
+    4. Under the event description, you should add any specific details for your event that attendees need to know.

-        3. EX: "If you are ready to take action against efforts that strike at the heart of our shared values, then join us for an organizing meeting.
-We’ll be discussing the implications of recent actions for our community and plan our next steps. ."
+        2. EX: "If you are ready to take action against efforts that strike at the heart of our shared values, then join us for an organizing meeting.
+We’ll be discussing the implications of recent actions for our community and plan our next steps."

-* Share your event to the relevant state group on[ Connect](https://act.ofaconnect.com)
+* Share your event to the relevant state group on[Connect](https://act.ofaconnect.com)

     5. *Connect is our online tool for volunteers to share information.*